Supreme Court stays Allahabad HC judgement against Uttar Pradesh Board of Madarsa Education Act

 Hearing the case on Friday, the Supreme Court said if the High Court’s concern was to ensure that the students of Madarsas receive quality education, it could be resolved by issuing suitable directions to ensure that the students are not deprived of quality education rather than striking down the Act.

-After the Supreme Court’s stay, Uttar Pradesh Minister Danish Azad said that the state government would study the court’s decision and work on the guidelines it has received for Madarsa education, reported ANI.
+After the top court’s judgment, Uttar Pradesh Minister Danish Azad said that the state government would study the court’s decision and work on the guidelines it has received for Madarsa education, reported ANI.

 “2017 onwards, our government has taken good steps for Madarsa education, to make it better in every way,” he said.
-“We have worked to mainstream the students of a madarsa."
+“We have worked to bring madrasa students into the mainstream."

+All India Muslim Personal Law Board member Maulana Khalid Rasheed Farangi Mahali welcomed the Supreme Court order and said that the students and teachers are happy after it.

+“In Uttar Pradesh, approximately 17 lakh students are getting education under the Madrasa board,” said Mahali, reported ANI.
+“Thousands of teachers and other staff are involved in it.
+It [the High Court judgement] was a big question mark on their future that created a kind of distress in the people.”

 The High Court ruling had come amid a crackdown on Islamic educational institutions by the state’s Bharatiya Janata Party-led government.
 In October, a Special Investigation Team was formed to investigate the madrasas’ sources of alleged foreign funding.